Table of Contents

 22.3.
 Non-Waiver of Rights.
 This Agreement does not waive the rights of the Union to compel the University to bargain mandatory subjects of bargaining or to demand to bargain the impact of permissive subjects of bargaining.

 22.4.
 Conformity to Law.
 Both parties believe that all provisions of this Agreement are lawful.
 However, if any provision, or any application of this Agreement to any employee or group of employees, is found to be unlawful in a final decision of a court of competent jurisdiction, the parties shall commence negotiations within thirty (30) days on replacement language.
 All other provisions or applications of the Agreement shall continue in full force and effect.

 Either party may notify the other, in writing, of their intent to open bargaining on a successor agreement not less than sixty (60) days prior to the expiration date of the current Agreement.

 Article 24: Duration

-Term: This Agreement shall be effective the 5th day of March, 2019 and shall remain in full force and effect through the 30th day of June, 2021.
+Term: This Agreement shall be effective February 13, 2023 and shall remain in full force and effect through the 31st day of January, 2026.
 Items in this agreement will not be back dated to precede the effective date.